updownupdown/world-quiz/README.md

 ## To Do:

+- Add touch events to globe
+- Disable input on "find country on globe" mode
-- Fine tune list of "minor" countries"
+- Fine tune list of "minor" countries
-- Don't show capital in info list for countries that don't have them.
+- Don't show capital in info list for countries that don't have them (i.e. Antarctica).